DanielFLopez1620/orion_gz/orion_gz/README.md

 - Check that GZ Sim is using your GPU card (if you have one).

-- If you do not require depth image, you can comment the brigde, similar to what was suggested on the **Additional notes section**.
+- If you do not require depth image, you can comment the bridge, similar to what was suggested on the **Additional notes section**.

 ### Problems adding new world